WakiMak/trentent.github.io-forked/_posts/2015-07-09-citirx-universal-print-server-more-zebra-label-printer-troubleshooting-tips.md

 </div>

 <div>
-  With nothing else to lose, I installed and configured those drivers per the original spec for media, etc. Â Then I printed and checked the SPL file:
+  With nothing else to lose, I installed and configured those drivers per the original spec for media, etc.  Then I printed and checked the SPL file:
 </div>

 <div>